dolthub/data-analysis/nimby-vs-yimby/README.md

 Based on the numbers that we have now, we can find the best and worst counties in terms of real estate development.

-How does the overall distribution look like for per capita values and their distance from the mean?
+How does the overall distribution look for per capita values and their distance from the mean?
 We can plot some simple bar charts to find out.

 ```python